mgoubran/MeuralPaint/README.md

 # MeuralPaint
 Paint images using famous artistic styles in seconds (or less!)

-QuickPaint using pre-trained styles (models) or TrainStyle a new model on a specific style
+QuickPaint using pre-trained styles (models) or TrainStyle a new model on a new style

 A TensorFlow implementation for feed forward CNN fast neural style transfer, based on  [1-3].